remp2020/remp/Beam/README.md

     impressions: {
       enabled: Boolean, // required
       itemMinVisibleDuration: Number, // optional, number of milliseconds required for items to be counted as seen (by default 2000 ms)
-      watched: [ // required, list of specific configurations for impression tracking {
+      observe: [ // required, list of configurations, each config object specifies what to observe and how to track it {
+          // either 'type' or 'itemElementTypeFn' is required
-          type: String, // required, type under which items are being tracked (e.g. "article").
+          type: String, // type under which items are being tracked (e.g. "article").
 This can be arbitrary string, it's used for labeling of stored data.
+          itemElementTypeFn: Function, // type can also be retrieved using fn on observed item element

+          // either or 'block' or 'blockFn' is required
-          block: String, // required, block under which items are being tracked (e.g. "main-feed" or "sidebar").
+          block: String, // block under which items are being tracked (e.g. "main-feed" or "sidebar").
 This can be arbitrary string, it's used for labeling of stored data.
+          blockFn: String, // block can be also retrieved using fn - it receives a single parameter, this "observe" configuration

-          itemsQuerySelector: String, // required, JS selector of single item/element, (e.g. '.article')
+          // optional, JS selector of container where items are stored.

-          containerQuerySelector: String, // optional, JS selector of container where items are stored.
-This is used for detection of dynamically added items.
-It's recommended to specify this, because it makes detection more efficient (otherwise whole document is being watched).
+          // This is used for detection of dynamically added items.
+          // It's recommended to specify this, because it makes detection more efficient (otherwise whole document is being observed).
+          // If container is not found, tracking of its items is disabled.
+          containerQuerySelector: String,

           itemElementIdFn: Function, // optional, function to return item unique id - by default element ID, is used  ('el => el.id')
           itemMinVisibleDuration: Number, // optional, overriding main 'itemMinVisibleDuration' for specific element },